 I have amassed quite a collection of “project” furniture and objects waiting for a future date with my creative magic sessions.
 I worry that some of this behavior is bordering on packratness (I don’t think that is a word, at least my spell check says it isn’t.
 But, you get my drift, right?!)
 So, when a Wagner rep contacted me about trying one of their paint sprayers, I couldn’t reply “YES!” fast enough.
 I had visions of setting up all those projects and spraying them down in a line-up fashion.
 But, I reined in my “glass half-overflowing” mentality and decided to tackle one project at a time.
-Good thing too, because although the Wagner Power Painter Plus with EZ Tilt did spray at lightning fast speed, there were a few drawbacks.
+Good thing too, because although the Wagner Power Painter Plus with EZ Tilt (affiliate link) did spray at lightning fast speed, there were a few drawbacks.

 But, I don’t want to get ahead of myself.
 I still want to give you a bonafide tutorial on how to fix, prep, paint and finish a wobbly yard sale find for yourself.